Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Disaggregation of Net Profit Margin

-The financial data over the analyzed periods reveal several notable trends across key profitability and burden ratios.
+The financial analysis over the presented periods reveals several notable trends and fluctuations in key profitability and burden ratios.